Lavanya-D19/Learning-Paths/LearningPaths/README.md

 # 📚 Learning Paths (AR · VR · AI/ML) — v1.0

 Welcome!
 This folder contains structured learning paths for **AR, VR, and AI/ML**.
-Each path is designed to guide interns from beginner → intermediate → advanced level in 12 weeks.
+Each path is designed to guide interns from **Beginner → Intermediate → Advanced** level in 12 weeks.

 ---